Nuremberg trials: French prosecution

 From 17 January to 7 February 1946, France presented its charges and supporting evidence.
 In contrast to the other prosecution teams, the French prosecution delved into Germany's development in the nineteenth century, arguing that it had diverged from the West due to pan-Germanism and imperialism.
 They argued that Nazi ideology, which derived from these earlier ideas, was the mens rea—criminal intent—of the crimes on trial.
 The French prosecutors, more than their British or American counterparts, emphasized the complicity of many Germans; they barely mentioned the charge of aggressive war and instead focused on forced labor, economic plunder, and massacres.
-Prosecutor Edgar Faure grouped together various German policies, such as the annexation of Alsace–Lorraine, under the label of Germanization, which he argued was a crime against humanity.
+Prosecutor Edgar Faure grouped together various German policies, such as the annexation of Alsace–Lorraine, under the label of Germanisation, which he argued was a crime against humanity.
 Unlike the British and American prosecution strategies, which focused on using German documents, French prosecutors took the perspective of the victims, submitting postwar police reports.
-Eleven witnesses, including victims of Nazi persecution, were called; resistance fighter and Auschwitz survivor Marie Claude Vaillant-Couturier testified about crimes she had witnessed.
+Eleven witnesses, including victims of Nazi persecution, were called; resistance fighter and Auschwitz survivor Marie-Claude Vaillant-Couturier testified about crimes she had witnessed.
 The French charges of war crimes were accepted by the tribunal, except for the execution of hostages.
 Due to the narrow definition of crimes against humanity in the charter, the only part of the Germanization charges accepted by the judges was the deportation of Jews from France and other parts of Western Europe.